yxuco/hlf-contrib/samples/audit/README.md

 # audit
 This example demonstrates the use of [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) for building audit trails across multiple organizations and multiple data domains.
 The [TIBCO Cloud AuditSafe](https://www.tibco.com/products/tibco-cloud-auditsafe) uses a similar blockchain service.
-It uses the [project Dovetail](https://tibcosoftware.github.io/dovetail/) to implement and deploy following 2 components:
+It uses the [TIBCO Flogo® Enterprise](https://www.tibco.com/products/tibco-flogo) to implement and deploy following 2 components:
 - Chaincode for Hyperledger Fabric that implements the business logic for creating and querying audit trails for multiple data domains and owners;
 - GraphQL service that end-users can call to submit audit transactions.

 Both components are implemented using [Flogo®](https://www.flogo.io/) models by visual programming with zero-code.
-The Flogo® models can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0) or [Dovetail](https://github.com/TIBCOSoftware/dovetail).
+The Flogo® models can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0).

 ## Prerequisite
 Follow the instructions [here](../../development.md) to setup the Dovetail development environment on Mac or Linux.